apache/cloudstack-documentation/source/adminguide/nas_plugin.rst

 Currently, only volume(s) restoration is supported only to NFS and local storage based primary storage pools, and restored volumes are fully baked disks (i.e. not using any backing template file).

+Restoring fully expunged and unmanaged instances are not supported.
+Backup and restore operations are not fully supported for CKS cluster instances and should be avoided.